PE and Games

 Games

-In Years 5 and 6, students enjoy on average 3.5 lessons of Games per week.
+In Years 5 and 6, students enjoy two double Games lessons per week, which equates to a total of three hours and 40 minutes.
 The autumn term is dedicated to rugby for boys and Hockey for girls.
-Football and cricket ae played by boys in the spring and summer terms respectively, whilst girls play netball and cricket.
+Football and cricket are played by boys in the spring and summer terms respectively, whilst girls play netball and cricket.

-Throughout the Junior School students are set according to their ability and with expert coaching and constant monitoring there is much scope for movement.
+Throughout the Junior School children are set according to their ability and with expert coaching and constant monitoring there is much scope for movement.

-Specialist sport coaches in rugby, football, cricket and netball are employed and work closely alongside our own staff to maximise the potential of all students especially those who are most able.
+To help with children’s development, we employ specialist sport coaches in hockey, rugby, football, netball and cricket.
+They work closely alongside our own staff to maximise the enjoyment and potential of all children.

 Co-Curricular Activities